rblades/dhworkbook_master/docs/module-1/Exercises.md

 4\.
 Leave the repository set to 'Public'

-5\.
-DO NOT 'initialize this repo with a readme.md'.
+5\. **DO NOT** 'initialize this repo with a readme.md'.
 Leave `add .gitignore` and `add license` set to NONE.

 6\.
 Click the green 'Create Repository' button.
+You now have a space into which you will publish the repository on your machine.

 7\.
-You now have a space into which you will publish the repository on your machine.
 At the command line, we now need to tell Git the location of this space.
 We do that with the following command, where you will change `your-username` and `your-new-repo` appropriately:

 ```
 $ git remote add origin https://github.com/YOUR-USERNAME/YOUR-NEW-REPO.git